owen282000/Feyenoord-News-Dashboard/README.md

   docker run -p 80:3000 -e WEATHER_API_KEY=your_api_key_ --name fnd -d feyenoord-news-display
 ```

+## Environment Variables

+To run this project, you can set the following environment variables in Docker:

-Required is tbe WEATHER_API_KEY which you can retrieve from https://www.weatherapi.com/
+`WEATHER_API_KEY` - `required` - retrieve from https://www.weatherapi.com/

+`PORT` - `optional` - `default` `3000` - set another listening port withing the container
+\
-Optional is the PORT which you can use to set another listening port withing the container (if changed, change the port in the docker command and Dockerfile accordingly) - default 3000
+(if changed, change the port in the docker command and Dockerfile accordingly)

 ## Accessable Links